 Understanding How Divorce Mediation Works

 Mediation is an intervention used to help settle disputes of all kinds.
 It can be especially useful in family law situations involving divorce and child custody.
 During this process, a professional mediator tries to resolve disputes between the two parties.
-Because the mediator is a neutral, third-party that is trained in helping people find solutions, they can help facilitate voluntary agreements that couldn't be reached alone or through the court system.
+Because the mediator is a neutral, third-party trained in helping people find solutions, they can help facilitate voluntary agreements that couldn't be reached alone or through the court system.
 Divorce mediation, in general, has a very high success rate.
 This has led many states such as Texas and Rhode Island to require mediation for certain divorcing parties.

-Divorce Mediation Goals And Benefits
+Divorce Mediation Goals and Benefits

 The goals of mediation are much different than a trial or divorce decided by the court system.
-Whether the court suggests divorce mediation or it is taken on by voluntarily by the parties, the end game is usually the same.
+Whether the court suggests divorce mediation or it is taken on voluntarily by the parties, the end game is usually the same.
 Divorce mediation should:

 - Bring about a legally enforceable divorce agreement that is acceptable to both parties.